I write a lot about Kubernetes. I run it daily. I genuinely like it.

 postgres_data:

-docker compose up -d and you’re done.
-Updates? docker compose pull && docker compose up -d.
+docker compose up -d and you are running.
+Updates are docker compose pull && docker compose up -d.
+The entire mental model fits in one file you can read top to bottom.

 Pros: